How to keep kids, teens, and elderly relatives safe online without becoming the household's full-time IT department.

 - PBS Kids

-- Educational apps reviewed by parents
+- Educational apps you've reviewed yourself

-- Offline games and activities
+- Offline games and books

 Tweens (8-12)